Towards cleaner scrapping of old ships

-The draft regulation aims to reduce the adverse effects of careless scrapping, such as accidents, injuries or damage to human health or the environment, by ensuring that EU ships, and non-EU ships that have called regularly at EU ports, are scrapped in EU-approved facilities worldwide.
-An EU fund, to be financed by levies on all ships visiting EU ports, would make scrapping ships in EU-approved facilities competitive.
+The draft regulation aims to reduce the adverse effects of careless scrapping, such as accidents, injuries or damage to human health or the environment, by steering EU-ships towards EU-approved facilities worldwide.

 Hazardous material lists

 Member states would be required to ensure that an inventory of hazardous materials is established on board each EU ship.
 Non-EU ships entering a port or an anchorage of a member state would also have to have a hazardous materials inventory on board.
 If an inspection shows that the condition of ship does not comply with the inventory, penalties could be imposed.